kevinsuedmersen/neural_networks_from_scratch/theory/MLP_theory.md

 	}
 \right].
 $$
-Representing (73) such that each training example refers to a separate element of the depth dimension, we will get
+Representing (68) such that each training example refers to a separate element of the depth dimension, we will get

 ![dC_db_l](dC_db_l.png)

 Figure 14

-where again, we take the average across all training examples for each element of $\boldsymbol{\delta}^l$.
+where again, we take the average across all training examples of each element of $\boldsymbol{\delta}^l$.
 Figure 14 represents **BP4.2**.

 ## Summary